Learn something new every day

 A fancy name for a steak with fried potatoes, steak frites, refers to beef steak with a side of French-fried potatoes.
 This dish is served in many variations in different regions and restaurants.
 It is commonly served with some type of gravy, sauce, or aioli.
 Steak frites is usually eaten in a restaurant, and is often served with a side of vegetables, usually fresh.
 This dish is served all around the world, but it is most popular in Belgium and France.

 Restaurants generally choose to serve their own variations on this dish.
-The cut of beef steak used to make steak frites can be almost anything, but the most common types of steak used in this dish include porterhouse, rib-eye, or flank steak.
+The cut of beef steak used to make the dish can be almost anything, but the most common types of steak used in this dish include porterhouse, rib-eye, or flank steak.
 Though they can be cooked to taste for the diner, this dish is traditionally served with steak cooked to rare or medium rare.
 Though it can be cooked on a barbecue or grill, the steak is normally fried in a pan, often with butter or olive oil.

 The French-fried potatoes in steak frites can differ in shape as well.
 They can be the thin shape like typical fast-food French fries, they can be thick like steak-cut fries, or they can be other shapes, like circles or wedges.
-Fries served alongside steak frites are often fried twice for an extra crisp.
+Fries served are often fried twice for an extra crisp.
 They can also be seasoned, breaded, or beer-battered.